 Last updated: September 2, 2020 at 1:54 PM

-Courses that satisfy the requirement in a particular semester are designated "oc" in the Schedule of Classes for that semester.
-A list of oral communication courses is available in the Courses of Instruction.
+Students must satisfactorily complete one quantitative reasoning course.
+Courses that satisfy the requirement in a particular semester are designated "qr" in the Schedule of Classes for that semester.
+Some courses satisfy the quantitative reasoning requirement only when they are taken with the corresponding lab.
+A list of quantitative reasoning courses is available in the Courses of Instruction.